-Since I was brought up in a family that has never celebrated Halloween, I have always wondered why do we (as a culture) in the United States celebrate Halloween?
+I was brought up in America and grew with a family that has never celebrated Halloween, and I have always wondered why do we (as a culture) in the United States celebrate Halloween?
 What is the whole reason behind dressing up in silly costumes and going trick-or-treating?
 Should Christians celebrate Halloween?
 What exactly is it that we are celebrating and what is the reasoning or history behind it?

-I'm sure some will agree with me and some won't, but just like many of the other holidays that have lost their meaning, I think Halloween too has been added as an over-rated "holiday" and celebrated for the wrong reasons.
-It may have to do with my religious beliefs, but I never quite understood all the commotion and chaos behind Halloween.
+I'm sure some will agree with me and some won't, but just like many of the other "holidays" that have lost their true meaning for celebration, I think Halloween too has become an over-rated "holiday" and celebrated for the wrong reasons.
+And it's related practices are now expanding beyond America, there's been a global reach, which I find disturbing.
+It may have to do with my religious upbringings, but I never quite understood all the commotion and chaos behind Halloween.

-To me, Halloween has always been known as "the devil's holiday" - and I have never celebrated it in any way, shape, or form.
-No, I didn't trick-or-treat, which I can admit, as a child was a bummer sometimes.
-But I never really felt like I missed out on anything.
-The only thing I ever felt I missed out on was all the candy, and my mom always waited until the day after Halloween when all the candy went on sale and bought us tons of candy anyway!
+To me, Halloween has always been known as "the devil's holiday" (I learned this as a child; it doesn't mean I 100% agree with the phrase) - and I have never celebrated it in any way, shape, or form.
+No, I didn't trick-or-treat, which as a child I was bummed about sometimes.
+But after the commotion settled, I never felt like I missed out on anything.
+The only thing I was interested in was all the candy, and my mom always waited until the day after Halloween when all the candy went on sale and bought us tons of candy anyway!
 I mean, that's what Halloween is all about is the candy and the costumes, right?!

 Now that I am older, and understand a little more, I have the desire to want to know - what is the real meaning behind this holiday?
-(I hate even calling it a holiday) I don't get it - just like I'm sure those that celebrate it don't get why I don't celebrate it.
+(I hate even calling it a holiday) I don't get it - just like I'm sure that those who do celebrate Halloween don't get why I choose not to celebrate it.

 How Do You Celebrate Halloween?